vvaswani/jade/docs/ACCESS_CONTROL.md

  *2 = only for labels created by the user

- *3 = only if the user has VIEW or higher permissions for the job
+ *3 = only if the user has `JOB.VIEW` or higher permissions for the job

- *4 = only if the user has EDIT or higher permissions for the job
+ *4 = only if the user has `JOB.EDIT` or higher permissions for the job

- *5 = only if the user has MANAGE permissions for the job
+ *5 = only if the user has `JOB.MANAGE` permissions for the job